SamuelRodri/SamuelRodri/README.md

 <table style="border: none">
   <tr>
   <td width="50%" valign="top">

   ### <a href="https://github.com/SamuelRodri/TFG_VR">Vertebral Column VR</a>

   A TFG carried out for the ULPGC in collaboration with the Faculty of Health Sciences.

   You can manipulate a spine.
 Applying flexions, extensions and rotations and more
+<br><br>
 </td>
   <td width="50%" valign="top">

   ### <a href="https://github.com/SamuelRodri/2D-World-Map-Generator">2D World Map Generator</a>

   A tool that allows you to generate meshes of territories like a world map

   You can pass territorial data from a geojson to generate your maps
+  <br><br>
   </td>

   </tr>
 </table>